 Cost of Living Adjustment (COLA)

-Because the retirement board’s primary responsibility is to safeguard the overall soundness of the retirement plan, the top priority is to make sure the funds are in place to pay every dollar of benefits already promised to every current and future retiree.
-Before granting a COLA the retirement board takes into consideration several factors, such as our investment performance, contribution rates of current employees compared to the contribution paid by retirees while employed, and our unfunded pension and health insurance liability.
+The retirement board’s top priority is to make sure funds are in place to pay every dollar of benefits already promised to every current and future retiree.
+Before granting a COLA, the retirement board takes into consideration several factors, such as the contribution rates of current employees compared to the contribution paid by retirees while employed, our unfunded pension and health insurance liability, and our investment performance.